 Based on the tale by Hans Christian Andersen

 “Love is a sea with unseen shores – with no shores at all.
-The wary don’t dive in.
+The wary don”t dive in.
 To swim in love is to drink poison and find it sweet.”

-Rabi’a
+Rabi”a

-In the northern sea, where the waves churn and glitter.
-A little mermaid swam through the depths.
-Feint sunlight rippled over her amber tail.
-As overhead the tide washed its way towards the shore.
-The waters here were rich in memory.
-From the frosted dragon boats that had once sailed from the wintry north, spinning silken threads of trade, and songs of famine.
+In the northern sea, where the waves churn and glitter, a little mermaid swam through the depths.
+Feint sunlight rippled over her amber tail as, overhead, the tide washed its way towards the shore.
+The waters here were rich in memory, of the frosted dragon boats that had once sailed from the wintry north, spinning silken threads of trade, and songs of famine.

-The mermaid spent long days singing her silver song to moon, forever arcing and descending into the sea.
+The mermaid spent long days, singing her silver song to the moon, forever arching and descending into the sea.
 She longed to ascend, to feel, and taste the salt-tanged air, but still she waited.
-As the years slipped by one, by one her sisters rose up for their own glimpse of the surface world, and on their return, they told her of their experiences.
-Of waves of gold, flocks of black feathered birds soaring over distant mountains, and caverns flushed deep with stars and skaldic verse.
+As the years slipped by, one by one her sisters rose up, for their own glimpse of the surface world and, on their return, they told her of their experiences: of waves of gold, flocks of black feathered birds soaring over distant mountains, and caverns flushed deep with stars and skaldic verse.

-All these things washed through her dreams, until, on the day of her sixteenth birthday, her father kissed her on the forehead, and released her from his embrace.
-Laughter and joy ebbed away from her as she swam eastwards.
-A shoal of fish surrounding her.
-Their scales shimmering silver as she rose up.
-Water pouring from her forehead, and swirling around her shoulders.
+All these things washed through her dreams until, on the day of her sixteenth birthday, her father kissed her on the forehead, and released her from his embrace.
+Laughter and joy ebbed away from her as she swam eastwards, a shoal of fish surrounding her.
+Their scales were shimmering silver, as she rose up, water pouring from her forehead, and swirling around her shoulders.

-Overhead she beheld the moon bathing in the midnight sky, smelt the fresh breeze, and the lingering trace of rain.
+Overhead, she beheld the moon, bathing in the midnight sky, and smelt the fresh breeze, and the lingering trace of rain.
 Rose petals drifted on the air.
-Raising her hand she caught one, and pressed its velvet form to her lips.
+Raising her hand, she caught one, and pressed its velvet form to her lips.
 Smiling, she turned to the east, and saw a ship, sails unfurled, decked with floral garlands, and lit with a hundred lamps.
 Cheerful music rippled over the waves, as young men and women danced the steps of the fair game.

-The mermaid dived, hurtled on and rose on a cresting wave at the helm of the ship.
+The mermaid dived, hurtled on, and rose on a cresting wave, at the helm of the ship.
 Holding on to the carved wooden frame of the window, she peered in through the glass panes.
 Men were gathered round an oaken table, playing cards and drinking claret from glass goblets.
 She did not look at their faces, except for one, who sat in their midst.
-His blonde hair was like spun gold, and his blue eyes glittered in the candlelight.
-The little mermaid gazed at him as Psyche had gazed at Eros in the lamplight, and how Orpheus had gazed at Eurydice as she stepped from the oak tree.
+His blond hair was like spun gold, and his blue eyes glittered in the candlelight.
+The little mermaid gazed at him, as Psyche had gazed at Eros in the lamplight, and how Orpheus had gazed at Eurydice, as she stepped from the oak tree.
 A few men shuffled in their chairs, and slowly she descended back into the sea.

-She swam away, thinking of the man who remained with the stars beyond her world.
-Until the sea began to rage and she felt herself caught in its violent grip.
-Struggling she broke through the foaming surface to see a sky swollen with storm clouds, and ravenous winds that were driving the ship towards the rocks.
-With a swish of her tail she fought her way through the churning water.
-As lightning struck the ship.
+She swam away, thinking of the man who remained with the stars, beyond her world, until the sea began to rage, and she felt herself caught in its violent grip.
+Struggling, she broke through the foaming surface, to see a sky, swollen with storm clouds, and ravenous winds, that were driving the ship towards the rocks.
+With a swish of her tail, she fought her way through the churning water, as lightning struck the ship.